Milkman68/HL2-RebalanceMod/README.md

 # HL2-RebalanceMod
-The Github repository for the mod.
+The Github repository for the sourcecode of the mod.